Cape to Cairo Railway

-The Cape to Cairo Railway was an unfinished project to create a railway line crossing Africa from south to north.
-It would have been the largest and most important railway of that continent.
+The Cape to Cairo Railway is an unfinished project to create a railway line crossing from southern to northern Africa.
+It would have been the largest, and most important, railway of the continent.
 It was planned as a link between Cape Town in South Africa and Port Said in Egypt.

 The project was never completed.
-Important parts which were completed have been inoperative for many years, due to wars and lack of maintenance by the former colonies.
+Completed parts have been inoperative for many years, as a result of wars and lack of maintenance by the former colonies and current governments.